 Another thing we tried was the famous purple rice balls sold on the street (pictured above).
 Inside is some delicious pork, peanut, and fried bread sticks.
 You should definitely give them a try on your next trip to Penghu.

-Activities and Places we Missed:
+Activities and Places We Missed:

 • Kuibishan Geopark 奎壁山地質公園